Tariff code lookup

 Each chapter in Schedule 1 Part 1 is divided into tariff headings.
 Headings are the lines with only 4 digits in the first column called “Heading/Subheading”.
 These lines are easily visible because they are highlighted in grey.

-Look through your chapter for the heading that is most applicable to your goods.
+Look through your chapter for the most applicable heading to your goods.

 Step 5 – Identify your tariff (HS) code